AntimaNakhat/Quit_Addiction_Voice_Task/README.md

-# 🧠 Quit Addication 21 Days Challenges
+# 🧠 Quit Addiction 21 Days Challenges

 A simple desktop application built using Python and Tkinter to help users embark on a 21-day self-improvement journey across different types of addictions.
 The app also features text-to-speech functionality for enhanced accessibility and motivation.